kentor/www.kentor.dev/posts/2017-11-05-testing-promise-all-side-effects-with-async-await.md

 ```

 To understand why, we need to understand that promise callbacks, when ready, are
-queued in the microtask queue (using `process.nextTick` in Node.js).
-For an
+queued in the microtask queue.
+For an in-depth coverage of microtasks, I
-in-depth coverage of microtasks, I recommend reading Jake Archibald's article on
+recommend reading Jake Archibald's article on [Tasks, microtasks, queues and
-[Tasks, microtasks, queues and schedules][t].
+schedules][t].

 So let's visualize what's on the microtask queue when we run the test.
 To make a
 better illustration, let's assume that `Promise.all` is implemented like so: